Extracorporeal Shockwave Therapy (ESWT) in Singapore

 What is Shockwave Therapy?

-Shockwave therapy, also known as Extracorporeal Shockwave Therapy (ESWT) is a physiotherapy treatment performed to relieve acute or chronic pain and encourage the body’s healing process at the molecular level.
+Extracorporeal Shockwave Therapy (ESWT) is a physiotherapy treatment to help address acute or chronic pain and encourage the body’s healing process at the molecular level.

-This non-surgical treatment produces an inflammatory response in the body and increases metabolic activity around the site of pain.
-This stimulates and accelerates the body’s healing process.
-Shockwaves break down scar tissue and possibly calcification.
+This non-invasive treatment produces an inflammatory response in the soft tissues area and increases metabolic activity around the site of pain which helps to accelerate the body’s healing process.
+Shockwaves are helpful in breaking down scar tissue and possibly calcification.’

 How Does Shockwave Therapy Work?